 If you examine MTV, as a concept, through the lens of TV logic, it doesn’t make any sense.
 TV programmers know that the content (i.e., the “show”) is what viewers come to see, and the advertising is something they merely endure.
 So how can a network run nothing but ads yet draw and maintain a captive audience?
 Simple:

 The audience didn’t think of videos as ads; they thought of them as the best content on TV.
 (One key example: Michael Jackson’s Thriller video was such a phenomenon, it led to sales of more than 9M units of the content itself.)

 In the aforementioned book, Conan O’Brien describes the first time he saw MTV as a college freshman: “I [couldn’t] stop watching!
 We watched for six hours.
 It’s one of those things you can’t describe … It was like a comet streaking across the sky.”
 The network heads had found a void in the culture, which doubled as an opportunity in the marketplace.
 Kids wanted to hear about new artists and bands, and wanted to experience them in this new way.

 This reminds us of what should be an obvious point: When content is innovative, exciting and deeply desired by an audience, its power to persuade — and generate sales — is a non-issue.
-That is to say: To the right audience, great content doesn’t feel like a manipulation; it feels like a light being shined on something you’re thrilled to discover.
+That is to say: Great content, crafted to be relevant to its audience, doesn’t feel like a manipulation; it feels like a light being shined on something you’re thrilled to discover.